 Much has changed since 1981.
 PRG has expanded from a “mom and pop” type store, around 2,000 square feet with rug cleaning in the basement, to almost 17,000 square feet, including a state of the art cleaning facility located off-site about three blocks away from the showroom.
 As the industry changed, Sy was forced to change as well, re-inventing his company many times based on the interior design trends, and what he felt were “calculated” risks on where his money and energy was best served in the industry.

 PRG continues to sell the traditional Oriental and Persian style rugs, but the colors, designs, and styles were changing in the rug industry.
-Now, carrying area rugs exclusively, they specialize in hand knotted, power loomed, and machine-made area rugs in all styles and types.
-From the most high fashion Tibetan contemporary rugs to fine art, investment quality antiques, and everything else in between.
+Now, carrying area rugs exclusively, they specialize in hand-knotted, power loomed, and machine-made area rugs in all styles and types.
+From the highest fashion Tibetan contemporary rugs to fine art, investment quality antiques, and everything else in between.
 The relationships they have fostered with the manufacturers and suppliers have been a huge part of PRG’s success.
 Sy is most proud of his reputation within this small industry.
 In fact, they are able to manufacture almost any rug, custom sizes, colors, and designs, from almost any rug supplier in the world.

 Fred always felt the best way to grow a business is by getting involved with your community and making a difference.
 He often said, “Give back at least as much as you get.”
 Sy always admired his dad’s generosity and commitment to his community.
 PRG is involved with Nashua because Sy believes we have a responsibility to make it a better place to live for our children and grandchildren.
 Both Sy and Fouad serve on numerous boards of directors in Nashua and support many as organizations as they can.